The original Feb 15th deadline for CRIS2022 submissions has been extended until Mar 13th

 Steeped in history and virtually unchanged since the 13th Century the old quarter provides a fascinating distraction from the everyday’s business.
 The city is a living museum and a live stage and has an ideal connection between its historical past and the modern day.
 It is surrounded by medieval walls that are 1940 meters long and are preserved in their original form.

-The conference will take place at one of the finest hotels in the city (TBA).
+The conference will take place at the Hotel Dubrovnik Palace, one of the finest hotels in the city.

 Theme: Linking research information across data spaces